 The Radiation Biology Center (RBC) was founded in 1976 to promote basic research on biological effects of radiation.
 As a Joint Usage Research Center, the RBC has been fulfilling its responsibilities as a hub for scientists in radiation biology and its related research fields.
-Now the center is integrated with Graduate School of Biostudies and will commence novel and deeper research activities from this privileged position as a part of "Biostudies" looking into the vast areas of life sciences.
+The center was integrated with Graduate School of Biostudies in 2018 to commence novel and deeper research activities from this privileged position as a part of "Biostudies" looking into the vast areas of life sciences.